On proving the robustness of algorithms for early fault-tolerant quantum computers: Provable Robustness of Randomized Fourier Estimation

-and $K\geq\lceil \frac{2\pi}{\epsilon}\rceil$ Algorithm \ref{alg:dft_rae} gives an $\epsilon$-accurate estimate of any $\theta\in[0,\pi]$ with success probability greater than $1-\delta$. \end{corollary} This shows that, under a model of random error with bounded variance, with high probability an accurate estimate can be achieved by increasing the number of samples relative to the noiseless case.
+This shows that, under a model of random error with bounded variance, with high probability an accurate estimate can be achieved by increasing the number of samples relative to the noiseless case.